 Conservation is my career path, though farming always interested me as the daughter of a country vet, and gardening is fast becoming a hobby of mine.
 Perhaps one day I'll be lucky enough to buy into a co-op smallholding where I can practice wildlife-friendly land management and host wwoof and workaway myself.
 I've no doubt that all I'm learning from workaway will come in handy further down the line.

-I'm now in New Zealand with a 2 year work visa, and while my ultimate goal would be to get a seasonal contract with DOC (possibly one for next Spring!)
-I'm hoping to do more workaways to keep learning about environmentally friendly ways of living and meet like-minded folk.
+I'm now in New Zealand with a 2 year work visa, and in between employment in the conservation sector I am seeking workaways as I travel, to keep learning about environmentally friendly ways of living and meet like-minded folk.
 I'm enjoying the feeling of living the life here rather than watching it go by as a tourist, and look forward to discovering what's out there!
 Thank you for reading my profile :)

 Animal husbandry (including livestock, domestic pets and wildlife rehabilitation), close-knit teamwork in rural areas, IT skills, practical skills such as strimming and fencing, habitat management, gardening, outdoor education (including forest school), wildlife surveying, arts and crafts, wine-making and fruit preserving.

 I have 7 nieces and nephews back in the UK (!) so get along great with children, play the ukulele and paint in my spare time, and have a general love of the outdoors :)